ffuenf/dop/README.md

 This repository is intended as blueprint for a project based on the dop framework.
 Ultimately this is the repository which holds all components of your project including:
-* definition of base operating system (use [packer](http://www.packer.io) to build base-boxes for virtualbox)
-* vagrant configuration to spin up local development/testing VMs
+* vagrant configuration to spin up local development VMs
 * chef cookbooks which holds configuration of all system services (ensuring that local VMs have the exact same configuration of your production machine)
 * all sensitive information like passwords using encrypted databags (the data_bag_key is the only item which NEVER EVER should be added to version control!)
-* application code linked in as git submodules (this is where you will develop your application (e.g. magento) in the end)
+* application code linked in as git submodules (this is where you will develop your application (e.g. magento, wordpress) in the end)

 Directory structure
 ---------